Preserve Corporate Value through Safe and Reliable Business Operation

 The ANA Group takes steps to identify, analyze, and appropriately address risks with the potential to severely impact management.
 In addition, we have developed groupwide frameworks to minimize the impact of risks and prevent reoccurrence in case risks materialize.

-The ANA Group Total Risk Management Regulations set out the basic terms of the Group's risk management.
-Under these regulations, the secretariat of the Group CSR Promotion Committee (Corporate Brand & CSR Promotion, General Administration and Legal & Insurance), CSR Promotion Officers assigned to Group companies, and CSR Promotion Leaders facilitate risk management activities.
-The role of CSR Promotion Leaders is to promote risk management in each company and department by executing risk countermeasures according to plans and to take swift action while contacting the secretariat in the event of a crisis.
+The ANA Group Total Risk Management Regulations set out the basic terms of the Group's risk management system.
+Under these regulations, the secretariat of the Group CSR / Risk Management / Compliance Committee (CSR Promotion, General Administration, and Legal & Insurance), CPOs assigned to companies and divisions, and CPLs facilitate risk management activities.
+The role of CPLs is to promote risk management in each group company and department by executing risk countermeasures according to plans and to take swift action while contacting the secretariat in the event of a crisis.